Smart City Initiatives

-Columbus established a lean team that is leading the smart city initiative, running tests and experiments to ensure that projects will provide value for citizens.
-All Columbus smart projects exhibit a special emphasis on social needs and supporting weaker populations in their access to services, jobs, and opportunities.
+Columbus established a lean team that is leading the smart city initiative, running tests, and experiments to ensure that projects will provide value for citizens.
+All Columbus smart city initiatives exhibit a special emphasis on social needs and supporting weaker populations in their access to services, jobs, and opportunities.

 The Columbus Smart City Vision

 Columbus has a vision for a healthy, prosperous, beautiful city for everyone.
 The foundational plans of Columbus address, data, investments, and innovative solutions that address the needs of its citizens.
 Columbus identified the following goals and actions for its smart city program: